 While it’s not a requirement, posteriorly tilting the pelvis during these types of exercises stabilizes the spine and even gives you some static glute training.
 Also, when performing hip dominant exercises such as deadlifts, hip thrusts, and box squats, a good tip is to finish the contraction by squeezing the glutes.

 Emphasizing PPT during training is especially beneficial for athletes in APT, but it also applies to other lifters who want to get optimal benefits from their workouts (and who doesn’t want that?)

-Other strategies that can help speed up progress:
+Other strategies that can help improve anterior pelvic tilt:

 - Add in some hip flexor and lower back stretches.

-- Postural training is an important part of treating APT.
+- Postural training is an important part of treating anterior pelvic tilt.
 Paying special attention to sitting posture is vital.